Lesson Content

 - Say simple sentences that people understand right away

-This grammar is short but very powerful!
+Note: This grammar is short but very powerful!
+You can also use contractions to make your speaking more natural

 Let’s Practice